R

 As this becomes computationally expensive, you might want to parallelize your experiments as well.
 This often forces users to make crummy trade-offs in their experiments due to time constraints or lacking expert programming skills.

 mlr provides this infrastructure so that you can focus on your experiments!
-The framework provides supervised methods like classification, regression and survival analysis along with their corresponding evaluation and optimization methods, as well as unsupervised methods like clustering.
+The framework provides supervised methods like classification, regression and survival analysis along with their corresponding evaluation and optimisation methods, as well as unsupervised methods like clustering.
 It is written in a way that you can extend it yourself or deviate from the implemented convenience methods and construct your own complex experiments or algorithms.

 I think this pitch is more or less the same for caret.

-There are also externally developed of ML algorithms accessible from R that presumably have consistent interfaces by construction: h2o
+There are also externally developed ML algorithms accessible from R that presumably have consistent interfaces by construction: h2o

 7.3 Dataframe alternatives